urbit/developers.urbit.org/content/reference/arvo/clay/tasks.md

 A `%mont` `task` mounts the specified `beam` to the specified `term` mount point.

-A `beam:clay` is the following structure:
+A `beam` is the following structure:

 ```hoon
 +$  beam  [[p=ship q=desk r=case] s=path]  ::  global name